the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

-# State Management in plain React
+# State Management in React and beyond

 You have learned the basics of state management in React already in the previous chapters.
 This chapter digs a bit deeper into the topic.
 You will learn best practices, how to apply them and why you could consider an third party state management library.